 Data hoarding can have it's issues but frankly, I love having copies of all of my music.
 There's a fun -- dare I say it -- media prepper attitude that goes along with downloading, backing up and...

 Data hoarding can have it's issues but frankly, I love having copies of all of my music.
-There's a fun -- dare I say it -- media prepper attitude that goes along with downloading, backing up and storing your magic.
+There's a fun -- dare I say it -- media prepper attitude that goes along with downloading, backing up and storing your music.

 It's even inspired me to stick to the mp3 player as my destination listening device as current devices are nothing short of amazing for functionality, sound quality and storage.